Quick Kimchi Cucumber Pickle

 In another bowl work up your remaining ingredients into a paste.

 When ready, rinse the cucumbers to remove most of the salt.
+Tap water is fine.
 Stir in the paste with a wooden spoon.
-Spoon everything into your jar and press down to extract juices.
+Spoon everything into your jar and press down to release juices.